VEGGIE TAILS: ARE FRUITS AND VEGETABLES GOOD FOR YOUR DOG?

 BEST FRUITS FOREVER

 Fruits are full of helpful vitamins.
 Apples aren’t just a human doctor repellant.
-They’re full of antioxidants and Vitamin C for your pup’s eyesight.
+They’re full of fiber and Vitamin C for your pup’s eyesight.
 If your furry friend is finding summer a bit too toasty, how about some cantaloupe?
 Cantaloupe melons are packed with Vitamin A and contain beta carotene which helps reduce the risk of cancer and prevent cell damage.
 Berries are also a great choice.
 For extra Vitamin C, give your dog a small amount of strawberry.
 Just be careful not to overdo it, as large quantities can cause vomiting and diarrhea.
 Blueberries are one of our favorite superfoods because their tannins help prevent urinary tract infections and high resveratrol levels can combat heart disease and prevent cancer.
 Just remember that fruits tend to have a higher sugar content than the rest of your dog’s diet (that’s why they taste so good).
 Serve them as a treat rather than a staple.

 Vegetables tend to be higher in fiber and carbohydrates, supporting your pup’s nutrition.
 Pumpkin in-particular is a popular option to increase your dog’s intake of soluble fiber, helping with stool formation and contributing to regular, more comfortable bowel movements.
 Similarly, sweet potatoes are one of our favorite superfoods.
 That’s why we pair them with duck or turkey in our Whole Jerky Bites.
 They contain plenty of vitamins A, B-6, C and E and are also a source of calcium, iron, potassium, folate, thiamine and iron.